jDataView/jDataView/README.md

 // seek(pos) changes the byte-position of jDataView's internal 'cursor' view.seek(0);

-// You need to specify the byte-length for strings
-// (which for ascii text is just the length) console.log(view.getString(msg.length)); // Hello there
+// You need to specify the byte-length for strings (which for ascii text is just the length) console.log(view.getString(msg.length)); // > Hello there

-// Passing an offset is optional -
-// if you don't, jDataView will use the byte-cursor position console.log(view.getBigInt64()); // 2011n (the year jDataView was created)
+// Passing an offset is optional - if you don't, jDataView uses the byte-cursor position
+// jDataView also has methods that let you use bigger Number's than JavaScript supports - you'll just lose precision console.log(view.getInt64()); // > 2011
 ```
 More examples are in [the docs](https://github.com/jDataView/jDataView/wiki).
 Here's a good [starting point](https://github.com/jDataView/jDataView/wiki/Example).